 The Rector we had before McNeil was the Revd.
-Peak and he was an authority on birds, he was an ornithologist,
+Peak, he was an authority on birds, he was an ornithologist.

 And he used to catch them on the Rectory lawn which was a lovely garden in those days and trap them and then ring them and let them go and they’d come years later.

 And he was also a county cricketer, played for Northamptonshire and of course, he got the Bluntisham lads and we had one of the best teams in the county.

 On this gravestone, the man was a swordsman to Kings Charles II — his name is Lucas and somebody has researched it to see if he was a local man.

 This is where I found that my uncle was buried — he was killed in the First World War — it is on the stone ‘John Thomas Wales who died of wounds buried in the military cemetery at Etaples.’